yasiekz/hexagonal-ddd-example/README.md

 #### Requirements change

-- There is huge API license number change
+- There is huge API license number change (in progress)
-- After successful creation doctor is notified via push notification
+- After successful creation doctor is notified via push notification (in progress)

 ### Patient requirements